Soft-Sprint-Studios/.github/profile/README.md

 About Us

 At SoftSprint Studios, we are committed to crafting captivating games that transport players to fantastical worlds and ignite their imaginations.
-With a team of two dedicated individuals one Programmer/Level Editor the other mostly Story/Idea maker, we blend creativity, technical expertise, and a love for gaming to bring our visions to life.

 # Engine

-We were previously using the 'Pathos' Engine, however we changed to "Pragma Engine" as it is more modern, closer to source 2  and better in general, Our modified pathos, named "Matrix engine" is still available but obsolete
+We are writing our own game engine, the Tectonic Engine, open source under the MIT license

 # Legal